rpn1966/platotheory2026/_pages/programme.md

 <h1 id="posters" style="text-align: center;">Posters</h1>

+### Please note that the poster boards provided will accomodate A1 poster sizes in portrait format.

 - **The reflex instability** - Nathan Magnan (Nice)
 - **Modelling shadows in scattered light observations as signals from companions in protoplanetary discs** - Deniz Akansoy (Cambridge)